SpiralDevelopment/Awesome-Crypto-Trading/README.md

  * [Altcoinfantasy](https://www.altcoinfantasy.com/)
  * [Bitcoinflip](https://bitcoinflip.app/)
  * [Cryptoparrot](https://cryptoparrot.com/)

+# Fundamental Analysis (FA)

+ * [Basics of Fundamental Analysis](https://academy.binance.com/economics/what-is-fundamental-analysis-fa) - What is Fundamental Analysis?
+ * [Binance Research](https://research.binance.com/) - Research reports by Binance, covering the topics in the digital asset industry such as blockchain, economics, and finance.
+ * [Crypto Research Report](https://cryptoresearch.report/) - Crypto Reserach Report has a quarterly report which goes through interviews, statistical analysis, fundamental analysis, and the future outlook for the market.
+ * [Fundamental Analysis of Projects.
+Guide 1](https://yellowblock.io/how-to-research-altcoins/) - Guide to Fundamental Analysis of blockchain projects.
+[Guide 2](https://blog.tokenmetrics.com/crypto-fundamental-analysis-guide-48896e83a8b9/).
+ * [On-chain Fundamental Analysis.
+Part 1](https://medium.com/hackernoon/cryptoasset-fundamental-analysis-7-indicators-ratios-to-watch-e905da4b6c5) - Article on using network metrics to assess the primary value of the cryptoassets.
+[Part 2](https://hackernoon.com/crypto-fundamental-analysis-part-ii-ix7fe31e3).

+# Technical Analysis (TA)
+## Getting Started With TA

+* [Babypips](https://www.babypips.com/) - Babypips has an online course (School of Pipsology) that helps beginners to learn how to trade, use chart indicators, spot chart patterns and more.

+* [ChartSchool by StockCharts](https://school.stockcharts.com/doku.php) - ChartSchool is the educational section of StockCharts which offers series of articles that introduce you to the concepts, strategies and common terminology of technical analysis and other financial analysis methods.

+* [Zerodha Varsity](https://zerodha.com/varsity/module/technical-analysis/) - Series of articles to learn the basics of technical analysis.

+## Go-to TA Resources

+* [Investopedia](https://www.investopedia.com/) - Investopedia has a comprehensive financial terms dictionary which includes defination for most terms in trading, including cryptocurrency.
+Investopedia also has an [academy](https://academy.investopedia.com/) where you can learn technical analysis, chart reading skills and other TA related stuff.

+* [ThePatternSite](http://thepatternsite.com/) - Website is based on the researches of Thomas N. Bulkowski, the author of several in-depth studies of chart patterns.
+His website has more than 800 pages of investment information, including a daily blog.

+* [Udemy's TA Courses](https://www.udemy.com/courses/search/?q=technical%20analysis) - Udemy is an online learning and teaching marketplace with many courses, including courses on technical analysis.

 # Trackers
 ## Market Trackers
  * [Coinmarketcap](https://coinmarketcap.com/) - CoinMarketCap provides information about all digital currencies that are traded in at least one public exchange.